 The prognosis for diffuse axonal injuries is generally poor.
 Many people are not able to survive a severe head injury.
 Many DAI survivors will remain unconscious or in a vegetative-like state.

-Direct impact on the head not necessary for DAI to occur.
+Direct impact on the head is not necessary for DAI to occur.
 High-impact car accidents are by far the most frequent cause of diffuse axonal brain injuries.
 But diffuse axonal injury can also be caused by blunt force impacts to the head in a fall, assault, or other accident.

 The pathophysiology of a diffuse brain injury is an insult to the brain, usually rotational, that causes a breakdown of neuron interconnection.
 Most victims have neurological deficits that impact the brain white matter and brainstem.
 As we talk about above, studies show the number of lesions in the white matter tracts is correlated to the severity of the injury.

 We talk about all of the symptoms above but the most common symptom of a diffuse axonal injury is the least specific: a headache.

 Brain imaging tests, such as MRI or CT scans.
 Acute brain damage that has occurred in the immediate past does not typically show up on this type of scan.
 However, imaging tests conducted several months down the line may indicate the atrophy or loss of some brain matter.